manetu/temporal-yugabyte/README.md

 ## How to Use

-Manetu publishes the compiled artifacts to [Dockerhub](https://hub.docker.com/repository/docker/manetu/temporal-yugabyte/general) for convenient deployment in containerized environments such as Kubernetes.
+Manetu publishes the compiled artifacts as Docker containers for convenient deployment in containerized environments such as Kubernetes.
 Generally speaking, the deployment of Yugabyte YCQL enabled Temporal is similar to existing self-hosted Temporal deployment methods, with the following adjustments:

 - Substitute the Temporal server instances with a binary/container from this project
 - Add the configuration for Yugabyte YCQL as a CustomDataStore